 As we discussed, I represent Michelle Marin for life-threatening injuries she suffered in August 2016.
 She has received care - excellent care in fact - at your office over the last few months.
 [Note: If the was good, say so.
 Wise use of honey.]

 The accident has put a financial burden on Ms. Marin.
 In addition to her PIP benefits, of which I think you were a beneficiary, Ms. Marin also has health care benefits through CareFirst Blue Cross.
 Under that plan, doctors like you are to be paid in accordance with the plan’s pre-negotiated service rates.
-The terms of the plan call for CareFirst to remit 80% of the pre-negotiated service charge to the health care provider, with the policy holder/patient remitting the remaining 20%.
+The terms of the plan calls for CareFirst to remit 80% of the pre-negotiated service charge to the healthcare provider, with the policyholder/patient remitting the remaining 20%.
 You made clear your office participates with CareFirst.

 Ms. Marin has advised that you intend to balance bill her for the fine services you have rendered.
 In other words, you want to both accept payment of the pre-negotiated service payments under her insurance plan, and then try to get the rest from her.
 You told her - and me this morning - that this was your practice in personal injury cases.